rxweb/rxweb.io/docs/reactive-form-validators/validation-decorators/minTime.md

 <div component="app-code" key="minTime-messageKeyExample-model"></div>
 <div component="app-example-runner" ref-component="app-minTime-messageKey" title="minTime {{validatorType}} with messageKey" key="messageKey"></div>

+## operator
+Type :  `string`

+`operator` is used to validate time based upon greater than or greater than equal to a particular value, The default validation is based upon greater than equal to.

+<div component="app-code" key="minTime-operatorExample-model"></div>
+<div component="app-example-runner" ref-component="app-minTime-operator" title="minTime {{validatorType}} with operator" key="operator"></div>

 ## value
 Type :  `string`
 value property of TimeRelationConfig can be used when the user wants to restricts the input time to be greater than any particular time.

 <div component="app-code" key="minTime-valueExample-model"></div>
 <div component="app-example-runner" ref-component="app-minTime-value" title="minTime {{validatorType}} with value" key="value"></div>

-## fieldName
-Type :  `string`
-fieldName property of TimeRelationConfig can be used when the user wants to restricts the input time to be greater than any particular field input.

-<div component="app-code" key="minTime-fieldNameExample-model"></div>
-<div component="app-example-runner" ref-component="app-minTime-fieldName" title="minTime {{validatorType}} with fieldName" key="fieldName"></div>

 # Complete minTime Example